 The "shield" you choose for each field depends on your need for security, reversibility, appearance, and speed.
 In addition to the built-in functions, you can also write and call your own field functions at runtime.

-Field-level protections are safer because even if there is a breach based on access to a given column decryption key, the other columns may still have their own protection applied.
+Differential masking functions applied to different classes of data mean multiple ways to harden data in a single record.
+Field (column)-level protections are also safer because even if there is a breach based on access to a given column decryption key, for example, the other columns may still have their own protection applied.
 Contrast that to a single password opening access to everything in the database, table, file, or volume.

 FieldShield also uses state-of-the-art encryption algorithms that are difficult to crack.
 You can strengthen encryption with random tokenization, hashing, and secure, changing encryption keys.
 The data obfuscation techniques in FieldShield can also forever (irreversibly) redact original values.
-A non-reversible method like data masking or filtering removes any computational basis for deriving the original value.
+A non-reversible data masking method like redaction or filtering removes any computational basis for deriving the original value.

 Field-level protection is inherently efficient; i.e., you apply protections surgically to selected rows and columns rather than in bulk.
 Where the data are large, FieldShield uses the advanced data movement algorithms and resource exploitation techniques for which its parent IRI CoSort (big data transformation and reporting) product is famous.